 One of the things the children (if I can still call them that given they’re in the last couple of years of school now!) have been asking for on the blog is for me to record the recipes for meals that they enjoy and make with help, but would like to make completely solo whenever they like.

 There are many types of laksa made across South East Asia, but the one we make is a curry laksa, usually a simple one with just noodles, soup, and tofu puffs, with each bowl topped at the table with herbs, bean sprouts and crispy fried shallots.
 Having talked about how simple this is, I do have to add the caveat that specifically because this is so simple, with components such as the paste, tofu puffs and shallots being bought ready made, the quality of the fresh ingredients is vital.
 The herbs and bean sprouts must be absolutely fresh, and after a few dud batches, I don’t ever buy bean sprouts from a supermarket, and decide on which day we will eat laksa based on when I can get fresh bean sprouts and Vietnamese mint/laksa leaf (rau răm) from an Asian grocer.
-(In the picture above I actually sprouted my own as I hadn’t been able to buy for a while, but they weren’t quite the same.)
+(In the picture above I actually sprouted my own bean sprouts as I hadn’t been able to buy for a while, but they weren’t quite the same.)

 I am also including optional instructions for making the laksa paste from scratch, as it adds wonderful depth of flavour and can certainly be made ahead, on the weekend for example, making the final dish no more complicated than using a bought paste.
 That’s what I’m hoping I can convince Miss L of anyway!